$138,431Average Value$80Average Price per Sq Ft6Homes For Sale

 Downtown Hillsboro has the look of an Old West town, as false-front stores built in the first few years of the 20th century foster a vintage atmosphere.
 Pueblo Viejo Mexican Restaurant, housed within a 1900-built structure, specializes in Mexican culinary classics like fajitas and burritos.
 Across the street, the Rhubarb Market sells coffee and pastries within an interior inspired by a Wild West saddler’s shop.
 The Igloo has served ice cream near the Tabor College campus for more than 20 years, and its menu includes 50 distinct flavors.
 Local grocery options include Dale’s Supermarket and Dollar General.

-Pueblo Viejo serves classic Mexican dishes in Hillsboro.
+Pueblo Viejo in Hillsboro serves tacos, enchiladas, and other classic Mexican dishes.

 1/3